micro-lc/micro-lc/packages/documentation/docs/components/mlc-loading-animation.md

 sidebar_position: 20
 ---

-Web-component to display a loading animation until one of its children has finished loading.
+Web component to display a loading animation until one of its children has finished loading.

 ```mdx-code-block
 <></>